Koredotcom/docs/docs/gale/playground/generate-output-using-advanced-mode.md

     !!! note

+        Currently, you can add only a maximum of 3 models in the playground.
 For more information about how to add a model to the prompt, see **Add an external model**.

 1. Click **Generate Output** after you have added the required number of models to compare.
 The Generated output for comparison is displayed in the Model section of the Prompt playground space for your reference.